Driver Setup Options

 - Simulating a Device

 Simulate your device using NI-RFSG to develop, modify, and/or test an application without hardware.
-Using a simulated device to test an application eliminates the risk of hardware damage or allows you to evaluate an NI product for which you do not have hardware.
+Using a simulated device to test an application eliminates the risk of hardware damage.
+Simulating a device also allows you to evaluate an NI product even if you do not have the hardware.

 - NI-RFSG Instrument Driver FPGA Extensions

-NI-RFSG instrument driver FPGA extensions for VSTs enable you to use precompiled FPGA bitfiles to customize the behavior of the VST FPGA while maintaining the functionality of the NI-RFSG instrument drivers.
+NI-RFSG instrument driver FPGA extensions for VSTs enable you to use precompiled FPGA bitfiles to customize the behavior of the VST FPGA.
+At the same time, the FPGA extensions maintain the functionality of the NI-RFSG instrument drivers.